 Love the look but wish it had a snack tray?
-Parents recommend the snack tray because it has a cup holder and an indentation for snacks, but parents say it sits a little high and would be best for babies over 9 months old, otherwise the child has to reach up.
-It still gets 4-star reviews, though.
-The pivot feature makes ins and outs easy.
+Parents recommend this snack tray because it has a cup holder and an indentation for snacks, but it sits a bit high and would be best for babies over 9 months old, otherwise the child has to reach up.
+It still gets fairly high reviews, though, as the pivots make ins and outs easy.

 If you're taking a trip and cannot bear the thought of leaving your Cruz behind (who would!) then safely transport it in the UPPAbaby Cruz Travelsafe Travelbag.
 This bag is made of durable nylon and has exposed wheels to cart along behind you.
 The bag is also part of the TravelSafe program, which is like insurance because UPPAbaby guarantees your Cruz during air travel!
 Simply register your stroller and travel bag online prior to your departure.
 What peace of mind that brings.

 Tall parents, you're going to love this.
 The UPPAbaby Cruz comes with a one-button telescopic handle with three height adjustments.
 No more slouching when pushing the stroller anymore.
 Average to shorter adults find this stroller quite comfortable to push in the lowest setting at 40 inches.
 Taller adults have a soaring 42-inch clearance for comfort.

 The UPPAbaby Cruz has an enormous easy-access storage basket beneath the seat.
 According to many positive reviews, the basket is huge, and can fit many baby and mommy necessities like a large diaper bag plus more.

 This video shows you an UPPAbaby Cruz demo.

 What others are saying